-Greece is an incredibly popular summer destination for tourists from Europe and around the world.
-The incredible weather, fun nightlife and unique landscapes make it hot spot June – September.
-The major islands — Mykonos, Rhodes & Santorini — are absolutely packed all summer long, so you should expect big crowds.
-I was actually shocked by the crowds during my 2 weeks there, and I was grateful that we had our own private sailing vessel to retreat to.
+Greece is an incredibly popular summer destination for tourists and the incredible weather, fun nightlife and unique landscapes make it hot spot for traveling from June through September.
+The major islands — Mykonos, Rhodes & Santorini — are absolutely packed with tourists throughout the summer, sometimes creating crowds so dense that you can barely walk.

-If you’re looking for a more off-the-beaten path experience, it can definitely be found; you just have to hunt a little further.
-But once we found them, they turned out to be some of my favorite islands!
-The smaller crowds give you a deeper experience and understanding of the unique differences between all the different islands.
+If you’re looking for a more off-the-beaten path experience in Greece like I was, it can definitely be found; you just have to hunt a little further.
+But once we found these underrated islands, they turned out to be some of my favorite islands!
+The smaller crowds give you a deeper cultural experience and understanding of the unique differences between all the different islands.

-Below are my 5 favorite off-the-beaten path Greek Islands that I would recommend visiting!
+These are the 5 best off-the-beaten path Greek Islands that I would recommend visiting!

-Our first stop on the Greek Island tour is Kos.
+Our first stop on our 2 week vacation in Greece was Kos.
 The third largest of Dodcanese island chain, Kos has a lot of landscapes and viewpoints to offer.
 We ported just outside of the main city, Kos Town.
-We only planned on spending the night here, but strong Maltemi winds from the north “stranded” us onshore for an extra day.
-And honestly, I’m thankful it did!
-We explored the town on the first day and were slightly disappointed by the touristy shops and loud bars.
+We only planned on spending the night here, but strong Maltemi winds “stranded” us onshore for an extra day.
+And honestly, I’m thankful it did because we had the opportunity to take out some ATV’s (four wheelers) for a day of exploring the island.

 Recommended to us by a local, we stopped at Taverna Dikeos for lunch.
-Now as many of you may know, the Greeks know how to eat.
-We ordered a family style meal where we all shared a bunch of different dishes, including Gyros, Mussaka (eggplant casserole), Saganaki (fried cheese), Pork chops, calamari, fried eggplant, and my personal favorite, Stifado (veal and onion bake).
-This restaurant was, at least to me, the epitome of what I picture a Greek restaurant.
-It had an adorable trellised patio with plaid table cloths and vintage decor on the walls.
-With the Greek flag flying at the entrance, this was the perfect stop to fuel up for the rest of our ride.
+Now as you may know, the Greeks are serious about their cuisine, and they sure know how to eat.
+We ordered a family style meal with share plates, including dishes like Gyros, Mussaka (eggplant casserole), Saganaki (fried cheese), Pork chops, calamari, fried eggplant, and my personal favorite, Stifado (veal and onion bake).
+This restaurant was the epitome of what I picture ina Greek restaurant — adorable trellised patio, plaid table cloths, vintage decor on the walls — and with the Greek flag flying at the entrance, this was the perfect stop to fuel up for the rest of our ride.

-Sam and I just wandered around for an hour, getting lost in the little side streets.
-Since the islands are very mountainous, the town streets are built into the hills, ie steep.
+We enjoyed an afternoon of wandering the town, getting lost in the little side streets.
+Since the Greek islands are very mountainous, the town streets are built into the hills, ie steep.
 The streets wind around these narrow little corners and sidewalks don’t exist.
-You will find long flights of curling stairways going up to what seems like nowhere.
 The houses are built terrace style, where the roof of one home is the floor of the next one.
 And in typical Greek island fashion, everything is white washed with blue accents.
 It is very picturesque!

 We made it up to the top of the hill and were greeted by the ruins of an old castle.
 Situated on the corner in between two bays, the view from this castle was to die for.
-And obviously a very strategic location during warring times.
-You could see more islands in the distance as well as a look over the port and town.
-Again, our boat was towering over the next ship in the bay and it was awesome to see it from above.
-But we managed to get there just as the sun was peaking behind the hills, making the sunset light a nice glowing color.
-As we made our back down the hills through the streets, we stopped at a view shops and petted a view of the stray kitties.
-They’re just too cute to resist!
+You could see more Greek islands in the distance as well as a stunning view over the port and small towns.
+We managed to get to the castle just as the sun was peaking behind the hills, making the sunset light a nice glowing color.

 The largest of the islands in the Cyclades chain, Naxos has a beautiful skyline with its towering volcanic mountains and fertile slopes.
 It is also one of the view islands that can support its economy without tourism.
 It exports large amounts of potatoes, olives, grapes and lemons to bolster its people.
 However, tourism has grown recently increasing the amount of visitors.